-The accompanying discussion and analysis of our financial condition and results of operations are based upon our financial statements and the related disclosures, which have been prepared in accordance with accounting principles generally accepted in the United States.
+The accompanying discussion and analysis of our financial condition and results of operations are based upon our unaudited condensed consolidated financial statements and the related disclosures, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts in our financial statements and accompanying notes.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-To the extent that there are material differences between these estimates and accounting policies and estimates are detailed in our Annual Report on Form 10-K for the year ended December 31, 2018.
-Aside from the adoption of ASU No. 2016-02, Leases (Topic 842) explained more fully in Note 1 "Organization and Summary of Significant Accounting Policies - Leases," and in Note 8 "Leases" in the accompanying notes to the condensed consolidated financial statements, there have been no significant changes to our critical accounting policies and estimates for the three months ended March 31, 2019, from those previously disclosed in our 2018 Annual Report on Form 10-K.
+To the extent that there are material differences between these estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.
+Our critical accounting policies and estimates are detailed in our Annual Report.

+There have been no significant changes to our critical accounting policies or significant judgements and estimates for the three and six months ended June 30, 2019, from those previously disclosed in our Annual Report aside from the adoption of ASU No. 2016-02, Leases (Topic 842) which is explained more fully in Note 1 "Organization and Summary of Significant Accounting Policies - Leases," and in Note 7 "Leases" in the accompanying notes to the condensed consolidated financial statements and updates to our "Non-Cash Interest Income (Expense) on Liability Related to Sale of Future Royalties" policy which is explained more fully in Note 1 "Organization and Summary of Significant Accounting Policies."